-- Review program application requirements, make note of the application deadline and reach out the Admission’s Office with any questions
+- Review program application requirements, make note of the application deadline and reach out to the admissions office with any questions.

-- Proofread your work, and have a trusted friend or advisor proofread your work
+- Proofread your work, then have a trusted friend or advisor proofread your work.

 Sample Grad School Essay: